Tree-lined low-rise housing in the Upper Thomson and Springleaf area

 If your role pulls you into the office most days, the longer commute to the CBD will eventually grate.
 Honest cut-off: if you’re in the office 4+ days a week and your office is south of Newton, Jalan Besar is probably the better choice.
 Below 3 days, Upper Thomson tilts heavily in favour.

-- Habitat Coffee Specialty coffee roaster, laptop-friendly seating, walking distance from the Vanilla House.
+• Habitat Coffee Specialty coffee roaster, laptop-friendly seating, walking distance from the Meadow House.

 Who fits this neighbourhood

-Upper Thomson is the best fit for renters whose week tilts toward the green side: dog owners, weekend hikers, remote workers, anyone who values quiet streets and trail access more than late-night density.
-It works less well for residents whose social life is centre-of-town five nights a week — the daily commute will eventually wear them down.
+Upper Thomson is the best fit for renters whose week tilts toward the green side: weekend hikers, remote workers, anyone who values quiet streets and trail access more than late-night density.
+It works less well for residents whose social life is centre-of-town five nights a week.
+The daily commute will eventually wear them down.

 For comparison reading, see how Upper Thomson stacks up against Jalan Besar in our Springleaf vs Jalan Besar breakdown.